GauravBarakoti/ansibleWithJenkins/README.md

 ![Visitor Count](https : //profile-counter.glitch.me/{YOUR USER}/count.svg)
 ```

-This documentation will help you understand the configuration of 2 EC2 instances on aws and configuring them as apache server with custom webpage that will show the Private and Public IP of the slave node whose ip you are hitting.
+This documentation will help you understand the configuration of 2 EC2 instances on aws and configuring them as apache server (using `dynamic inventory`) with custom webpage that will show the Private and Public IP of the slave node whose ip you are hitting.

+And Further also we will explore about creating ec2 with diffenet tags for `test` and `prod` environment.

 We'll start from the very basics.
 And we'll setup dynamic inventory in order to complete our goals.